anthonyc2394/sep11-freedom-project/entries/entry05.md

 ### EDP

-Right now, I'm on steps 5, 6 and 7 of the Engineering Design Process
+Right now, I'm on steps 5, 6 and 7 of the Engineering Design Process because I created my mvp, but it took a lot of trial and error to finish it and I plan to keep doing this throughout the rest of my project.

 ### Skills